 I'm Laurie Blair, a British freelance journalist and writer.
 I've reported from across Latin America, including for the BBC, The Economist, the Financial Times, and the Guardian.

 My first book explores the history and afterlives of some of South America's "lost" and imagined countries, nations and territories.
 Drawing on historical research and contemporary reporting, it will be published by Bodley Head in 2020.
 Some early chapters won the 2018 Giles St Aubyn Award from the Royal Society of Literature.

 I studied history, and then international law & politics, at university.
 I've worked in-house for Oxford Analytica and The Economist Intelligence Unit.
 I also work as a writer, editor and consultant on sustainable development and politics.

-Bylines & radio/video hits include Al Jazeera English, Americas Quarterly, Avaunt Magazine, BBC Radio 4, BBC World Service, BBC World Histories, CNN International, Delayed Gratification, Deutsche Welle, Disegno Magazine, Isis Magazine, Latin Correspondent, NACLA, National Geographic, New Statesman, Radio Colombia, Roads & Kingdoms, RFI, The Santiago Times, The Moscow Times, and World Politics Review.
+Bylines & radio/video hits include Al Jazeera English, Americas Quarterly, Avaunt Magazine, BBC Radio 4, BBC World Service, BBC World Histories, CNN International, Delayed Gratification, Deutsche Welle, Disegno Magazine, Explore Parts Unknown, Isis Magazine, Latin Correspondent, NACLA, National Geographic, New Statesman, Radio Colombia, Roads & Kingdoms, RFI, The Santiago Times, The Moscow Times, and World Politics Review.